 How we use your personal information:

 We are committed to protecting your privacy.
-We will only use the information that we have about you in accordance with the Data Protection Act 2018 and the EU General Data Protection Regulation (GDPR), which came into effect on 25 May 2018 GDPR.
+We will only use the information that we have about you in accordance with the Data Protection Act 2018 and the UK General Data Protection Regulation (GDPR).

 We hold information that is necessary for the administration of your donations and/or your direct debits.
 We may also wish to contact you by phone, SMS, post or email to update you on our work, campaigns, special events, appeals or other activities related to the work of the Environmental Investigation Agency that may be of interest to you.

 We take the privacy of our supporters extremely seriously and all personal information we collect is held securely and safely.

 You are under no obligation to provide any such information.
 However, should you choose to withhold requested information, we may not be able to provide you with certain services.

 Consent, legitimate interest and the information we hold about you: